ThoughtWorksInc/AS101-4-workshop/instructions/04_secrets.md

         echo "::add-mask::$POSTGRES_PASSWORD"
         echo "::add-mask::$POSTGRES_DB"
    ```
-   These would set the VAULT_PASS environment variable and mask Postgres variables.
+   These would set the VAULT_PASS environment variable and mask PostgreSQL variables.
    Note there is a known [issue](https://github.com/actions/runner/issues/475) currently with `add-mask` that results in the variables being printed out in the    pipeline in plaintext the 1st time after the mask is added.

    Once you push these changes, the lint_test workflow should be passing now in the pipeline.